ErikMarklund/psg-stl/README.md

 ## The solids

+### Tetrahedron

+Simple enough but proved a pain in the arse to orientate to Z-up base-plane.
+The solution was simple enough: translate first and rotate second.

+Coordinates are:

+	( ±1,  0, −1/√2 )
+	(  0, ±1,  1/√2 )

+### Cube (Hexahedron)

+Everyone knows what a cube is right?!

+	( ±1, ±1, ±1 )

+### Octahedron

+A pretty simple little number.
+The vertices making up this solid are as follows:

+	( ±1,  0,  0 )
+	(  0, ±1,  0 )
+	(  0,  0, ±1 )

+Because this solid would not 3D print very well, use the `--split` argument to slice this solid horizontally at the centre.
+Print 2 duplicates out and glue them together.

 ### Dodecahedron

 [This article on Wikipedia](https://en.wikipedia.org/wiki/Dodecahedron) describes the coordinates of the dodecahedron.
 The vertices are formed as follows: